-- Pants rules are same as females. - Males will be permitted to black lab coats. - o Students are encouraged to purchase at least 1 lab coat - o No colored jackets or pullovers are to be worn - If T-shirts are worn under scrub tops it must also be black (no white or colored will be allowed).
+- Pants rules are same as females. - Males will be permitted to pewter gray lab coats.
+(We recommend short ones).
+No colored jackets or pullovers are to be worn Students are encouraged to purchase at least 1 lab coat - If T-shirts are worn under scrub tops it must also be black (no white or colored will be allowed).
 Sleeves must not be longer than scrubs.
 T-shirts must be tucked in at all times - Hair should be kept clean and neat. - (Students are not allowed to wear bold colored hair or highlights to clinical, example: red, blue, purple).
 Students will be asked to leave clinical if in violation of policy. - Males must be clean-shaven daily. - o (Beard and mustache may be worn if grown outside class, i.e. Christmas break or prior to class starting.) - Strong perfume or aftershave is discouraged. - Good hygiene is a must.